buralin/johanneswebsite/research.md

 </p>

 Embedded Quantum Espresso (eQE) represents a subsystem DFT implementation based on the periodic plane-wave code Quantum Espresso (QE).
+EQE is developed and maintained in the group of Prof. Dr. Pavanello at Rutgers University, Newark.
 The original publication can be found [here](https://onlinelibrary.wiley.com/doi/full/10.1002/qua.25401).

 <p align="center">